 Our current financial system is flawed.
-Capitalism puts human lives and the well-being of the planet second to profit.
+Crony capitalism puts human lives and the well-being of the planet second to profit.
 This is a self-destructive course; if our children are to have a future, we must change our financial system.
 I propose a grassroots way of exchanging value – we need a financial system that benefits, empowers and serves everyone.

 The intended purpose of а financial system is to provide a way to exchange value.
 Oligarchical capitalism in its current form perverts this purpose to grant a few people power over everyone else.
-The planet and people have been turned into expendable commodities.
+The planet and the people have been turned into expendable commodities.

 The essence of money in our current financial system is “power and control,” and this fuels all corruption, wars, genocide, child labor and human trafficking.